Nicolaas Duneas: Education and career

-Duneas received a BSc in biochemistry in 1993 from the University of the Witwatersrand (WITS) and he holds a MBA from WITS.
+Duneas received a BSc in biochemistry in 1993 from the University of the Witwatersrand (WITS) and he holds an MBA from WITS.
 He also holds a Ph.D. from the WITS faculty of medicine.
-From 1993 until 1997 he worked as research officer for the University of the Witwatersrand.
+From 1993 until 1997, he worked as research officer for the University of the Witwatersrand.

-In 2002 he founded Altis Biologics (a biotech company) together with Nuno Pires.
+In 2002, he founded Altis Biologics—a biotechnology company—together with Nuno Pires.
 Duneas was appointed CEO of Altis Biologics in 2002.

 The company focusses on bone regeneration.
 Traditionally, when repairing a severe bone break involving a void, new bone is taken from the hip and donated to the required site.
 This results in permanent disfigurement of the hip and complications such as hip displacement, buttock anaesthesia and severe infections during surgery.
 Altis Biologics developed a method to use pig bone which had been altered to make it human compatible and also make it injectable, removing the need for surgery.
 The method is particularly suitable for use in spinal fusion procedures.

 The research for this method began in 1994 and included pre-clinical and clinical studies (in collaboration with universities) that finally culminated in a product that was patented in 2006.
 In 2012 the method was approved by the largest South African medical aid (Discovery Health) and since then more than 1000 patients have been implanted with the bone graft.
-The tissue used in the bone grafts is manufactured in South Africa, removing the previous need to import bone graft material from the USA and Europe.
+The tissue used in the bone grafts is manufactured in South Africa, removing the previous need to import bone graft material from the US and Europe.

-From 2008 until 2010 Duneas also served as managing director of Altis Biologics.
+From 2008 until 2010, Duneas also served as managing director of Altis Biologics.
 He has remained CEO since 2002.

-In 2014 Duneas was interviewed by Alec Hogg for The Rational Perspective (hosted on BizNews) on Sizing up African Technology Opportunities.
+In 2014, Duneas was interviewed by Alec Hogg for The Rational Perspective (hosted on BizNews) on Sizing up African Technology Opportunities.
 At the 2017 Healthcare Innovation Summit Africa he presented on bone regeneration technologies.

 Awards

-In 2014 Duneas and Nuno Pires were awarded the Innovation Prize for Africa for the Altis Osteogenic Bone Matrix.
+In 2014, Duneas and Nuno Pires were awarded the Innovation Prize for Africa for the Altis Osteogenic Bone Matrix.
 This was the first injectable treatment for injuries requiring bone grafts using a porcine-derived regenerative biological implant.
 Duneas and Pires received US$100 000.